mauriora/Keyword-Feedback-Solution/README.md

 # Contribute
 Use the minmal path to awesomeness and please create a branch for your contribution.
 Then do a pull request to merge your branch into the main branch.

-## To do list

-### Documentation
-1. [ ] Architecture overview

-### Framkework
-1. [ ] Replace lerna with rushstack
-2. [ ] Create build pipeline
-    1. [ ] .sppkg become artifacts
-    2. [ ] sub modules npm packages become artifacts

-### Implementation
-1. [ ] Styling (js based)
-2. Controller
-    1. [ ] Single Column Taxonomy fix through TaxCatchAll field

-### Modules
-1. [ ] Utils module
-1. [ ] Theming/branding module per client

-# Create new project
-- Fork the solution as *YOUR-SOLUTION*
-- Clone the forked solution
-- Fork the starting app project as *YOUR-PROJECT*
-- Add the *YOUR-PROJECT* as submodule to *YOUR-SOLUTION* using the app GitExtenson, manage sub modules
-- Remove the starting project, and any other you don't need, from YOUR-solution using the app GitExtenson, manage sub modules
-- call `yarn initguids` in apps/*YOUR-PROJECT*
-- rename *YOUR-.....* in:
-    - app/*YOUR-PROJECT*
-        - packgae.json
-        - src/webparts/*YOUR-WEBPART*
-            - *YOUR-WEBPART*.manifest.json
-        - config
-            - config.json
-            - package-solution.json